MACO: A Multi-Agent LLM Framework for Automated CGRA Hardware/Software Co-Design: Background and Related Work

 \subsection{LLMs in HW/SW Design}

-Large Language Models (LLMs), such as GPT-5, Qwen, and DeepSeek, have demonstrated remarkable capabilities in processing and generating structured technical content, motivating their application in hardware and software design.
-Specifically, LLMs have been employed in processor and accelerator architecture domains, contributing to CPU microarchitecture design~\cite{cheng2024automated,wang2024chatcpu,dupuis2025customizing,chang2025large} as well as the generation of TPU/AI chips~\cite{vungarala2025tpu,fu2023gpt4aigchip,nazzal2025fedchip}.
-They have also been used to create hardware-specific datasets to support Verilog generation and model fine-tuning for chip design tasks~\cite{li2025deepcircuitx,zhang2024mg,vungarala2025sa}.
-Although these works achieve their respective design objectives, most focus solely on architectural design without considering HW/SW co-design or optimizing the designs produced by LLMs.
-Meanwhile, some approaches entail high training costs to enhance final performance and lack full automation.
+LLMs, such as GPT-5, Qwen, and DeepSeek, have demonstrated remarkable capabilities in processing and generating structured technical content, motivating their application in hardware and software design.
+They have been employed in CPU microarchitecture design~\cite{wang2024chatcpu,cheng2024automated,chang2025large}, the generation of TPU/AI chips~\cite{fu2023gpt4aigchip,vungarala2025tpu,nazzal2025fedchip}, optimization of hardware design flows~\cite{li2025lemoe,zhao2025hardware}, and the construction of hardware-specific datasets for Verilog generation and model fine-tuning~\cite{chang2024data}.
+Beyond architecture-level work, LLMs also show strong potential for RTL synthesis~\cite{ho2025verilogcoder, thakur2024verigen, liu2023chipnemo}; subsequent efforts improve LLM-based generation via feedback optimization and agent-based methods~\cite{thakur2023autochip, zhao2025mage}, as well as reinforcement learning and multimodal modeling~\cite{wang2025large, chang2024natural, cui2024origen}, with extensions to circuit-level design and benchmarking~\cite{qin2025multi, lu2024rtllm}.
+However, much of this literature either focuses solely on architectural design without HW/SW co-design or starts directly from RTL, both of which fail to fully consider the interplay between hardware and software during the design process.
+In addition, some approaches incur high training costs and lack full automation, limiting their ability to achieve optimal CGRA designs.